shuss006/Dynamic_Connectivity_Analysis/README.md

 The second set of scripts (Bayesian_analysis.m and Bayesian_analysis_function.m) employ Bayes' rule to determine whether a subject squeezed a squeeze-ball given his/her network connectivity patterns.

 Please feel free to contact me with any questions.
 Thank you!

+Update (Feb.
+28th, 2019): I have made the code in the dynamic_connectivity_analysis.m more efficient by splitting up the analyses to be performed into different functions.
+The analyses and reasons driving analyses are the same, it is now just a bit easier now to call the functions.
+The m files used in this set of code are: main_script.m, extract_bold_signal.m, static_correlation.m, dynamic_connectivity.m, and LC_analysis.m